Fieel/go-nativewiki/README.md

 Templates are stored in the /templates subdirectory.

 Two layouts are used, view.html and edit.html and are respectively used by Go whenever accessing the /view/ or /edit/ subfolder from the browser.

+A third custom is used by the homepage.

 ### Page contents